xhsun/gw2wrapper/README.md

 <sub>When reporting an issue, it will help me a lot if you include what you've done that lead to the issue.</sub>

+Or, if you feel like it, you can always fork and try to fix it yourself.

+##### Somethings to know when contributing code

+- Try to adhere to the current code style of this library

+- Try to run some testes to make sure you didn't accidentally break anything before creating a pull request

+- It would help me to review your code if you tell me what you are trying to do in the pull request

+- I really do appreciate your effort to help me to improve this library

 #### Credit

  + [Retrofit](https://github.com/square/retrofit) for HTTP client